Diego García de Paredes: War of the League of Cambrai

 Córdoba had given Paredes the Marquisate of Colonnetta after their victory in 1504, which he retained during his role in the capture of Mers-el-Kébir and other battles in Africa, but he would lose it three years later when Córdoba fell out of favor in Ferdinand's court.
 Disappointed by the treatment given to Córdoba and himself, Paredes left the army and became a pirate with the secret support of another of their comrades, famed admiral Juan de Lezcano.
 He attacked ships and ports of any nationality, including Spanish, which got a bounty placed on him, although he especially focused on French and Muslim prey.
 With the death of Ferdinand, he was pardoned and welcomed back to service, partaking in the conquest of Oran commanded by another of Córdoba's underlings, Pedro Navarro.

 Paredes balanced his participation in the Spanish conquests in Northern Africa with a more international role, being handpicked by Maximilian I, Holy Roman Emperor to head a portion of the forces of the League of Cambrai, and later by Pope Julius II for his 1511 Holy League.

 Prospero Colonna, under whom Paredes served several times.

 He fought in the ill-fated Battle of Ravenna, where his brother Álvaro García was killed.
-Paredes was later captured in a French ambush after receiving three musket wounds, but he escaped by throwing himself off a bridge along with the four knights whowere necessary to drag him, swimming away while they drowned.
+Paredes was later captured in a French ambush after receiving three musket wounds, but he escaped by throwing himself off a bridge along with the four knights who were necessary to drag him, swimming away while they drowned.
 He reached the safety of Prospero Colonna's allied camp, where he recovered, but two months later he was challenged by a Spanish captain, Bartolomé Palomino, who blamed him for the death of many of his comrades while solely he escaped.
 The two dueled, and although Paredes was wounded early in an arm, one of his own strikes amputated Palomino's limb.
 The latter refused to surrender and wielded the sword with his other hand, but García took him down and was ready to behead him before the judges intervened to grant Paredes the victory.

 In 1513, García took part in another knightly battle, which included his old partner Gonzalo Pizarro and an Alvarado (identified as a relative to future conquistador Pedro de Alvarado).
 The Spaniards won again, with Paredes personally killing two French knights who happened to be brothers, leading later to a third brother challenging Paredes to a singles duel.
 Being the receptor of the challenge, García required the duel to be fought with two large iron maces he produced.
 The Frenchman discovered he could not properly lift his mace and instead attacked Paredes illegally with his sword, wounding him in the hip, but Paredes could easily swing around his own mace and quickly struck the knight in the head, killing him.
 Only a few days later, the Battle of La Motta gave Colonna, Paredes and the Spaniards victory over the French.